ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

       keeping records in slightly different ways.
    b.
 Use cases

+      a) *Complex data*: Cannot easily manipulate complex data, such as nested tables.
-      a) UC3: View data side-by-side, but still manage as separate tables in terms of insert/delete
+         Examples include of manipulations: View data side-by-side, but still manage as separate tables in terms of insert/delete.

 3. How SciSheets Addresses the Use Cases